mrvollger/SDA/README.md

     	"bax_per_job" : 10  # the number of read files to submit to blasr at once.
 I recommend less than 15.
 }
 ```
-Once again `”ont” : “True”` can be added for use with ONT data.
+Once again `"ont" : "True"` can be added for use with ONT data.